Raythonic/watiba/README.md

 This loop will display the file list from /tmp.
 The `ls -lrt` is run in the context of previous `cd /tmp`.

-Commands can also be Python variables.
+Commands can also be Python variables only if the entire command is within the variable.
 This is denoted by prepending a dollar sign on the variable name within backticks.
 A complete example:

 ```
 #!/usr/bin/python3